 Tip: If you want a sweater that feels truly unique, try knitting your own.
 You control the color, size, and yarn, so your sweater fits your style perfectly.

-Ophelia Sweater Dupe Comparison
+Ophelia Sweater Style Alternative Comparison

 Price